 Figure 9: Exchange is Enabled in 3CX Phone System and will Send All Traffic to the Exchange Server.

-Additional Information: If you prefer to use Exchange auto attendants rather than 3CX Phone System auto attendants, you can do this as follows:
+Additional Information: If you prefer to use Exchange auto attendants rather than 3CX Phone System auto attendants, you can configure this as follows:

 Figure 11: New UM Auto Attendant

-Select the dial plan you previously created for the voice mail integration.
-Specify the extension number of the Digital receptionist pre-created in 3CX in the Extension numbers section and click on Add.
-Select the check box “Create auto attendant as enabled” and click on New.
-The Exchange Auto Attendant is configured.
+• Select the dial plan you previously created for the voice mail integration.
+Specify the extension number of the Digital receptionist pre-created in 3CX in the Extension numbers section and click on "Add".

 Known Exchange Limitations: